juangamella/ut-lvce/README.md

 # UT-LVCE: Perturbations and Causality in Gaussian Latent Variable Models

 This repository contains a Python implementation of the UT-LVCE algorithms from the 2022 [paper](https://arxiv.org/abs/2101.06950) "Perturbations and Causality in Gaussian Latent Variable Models", by A. Taeb, JL.
 Gamella, C. Heinze-Deml and P. Bühlmann.

 It is also available as the python package `utlvce`.

-You can find the full docs at https://utlvce.readthedocs.io/en/latest/.
+You can find the full documentation at https://utlvce.readthedocs.io/en/latest/.

 The code to reproduce the experiments and figures in the paper can be found in a separate [repository](https://github.com/juangamella/ut-lvce-paper).